Marius Grigonis: CSKA Moscow (2021–2022)

-Panathinaikos (2022–present)
+Panathinaikos (2022–2026)

 On 14 July 2022, Grigonis signed a two-year contract with Panathinaikos of the Greek Basket League and the EuroLeague, after a settlement agreement between the Greek club and CSKA Moscow was reached.

 Grigonis received an improved role in the team rotation during his second season, under the supervision of new head coach Ergin Ataman.
 On 8 April 2024, Grigonis agreed upon a three-year contract extension that would keep him with the Greek powerhouse through 2027.
 On July 11 of the same year, the deal was made official.

 In the 2024–25 season, Marius Grigonis was sidelined for an extended period due to a serious back injury.
 He last played for Panathinaikos AKTOR Athens on October 17, 2024, during a EuroLeague Round 4 game against Real Madrid, where he was on the court for only 2 minutes and 24 seconds before exiting due to back pain.

 Initially, Grigonis was expected to miss 4 to 6 weeks of action.
 However, his recovery was slower than anticipated, leading to a decision to undergo surgery.
 The surgery was performed on December 11, 2024, in Athens.
 Despite the procedure and ongoing rehabilitation efforts, Grigonis's back issues persisted, preventing him from returning to the court for the remainder of the season.

 In the 2025–26 season, Grigonis made his return to the court on September 30, 2025, after 344 days out, playing 8 minutes in Panathinaikos’ 87–79 EuroLeague season opener victory over Bayern Munich.
 Upon entering the game, he received an enthusiastic ovation from the fans.